 By chanting this powerful mantra with a sincere motivation, one will be able to invoke the blessings of Goddess Tara and request for her protection from danger and from our fears.

 In addition, the Buddhist mantra is used to overcome mental, physical, or emotional blockages and also blockages in relationships.
 Reciting the mantra daily can eliminate disease, fear, anxiety, suffering, disasters, troubles, and negative karma.

 According to the high lamas, no one ever attained Enlightenment without the help of Goddess Tara.
 When you chant this potent mantra with intense devotion, the mantra is transformed into a powerful wish-fulfilling prayer.

 Chant one mala (108 repetitions) of this mantra each morning (brahma muhurta) and each night.
 When you chant the mantra, visualize Green Tara Goddess in space in front of you, level with your forehead, at a comfortable distance of about one body-length.

-By taking refuge in Tara, doing practices such as chanting of the Green Tara mantra, and practicing the path contained in that mantra, you can achieve the fully enlightened state, liberated from the two obscurations.
+By taking refuge in Tara, doing practices such as chanting the Green Tara mantra, and practicing the path contained in that mantra, you can achieve a fully enlightened state, liberated from the two obscurations.

 Note – you are not supposed to be drinking alcohol or eating meat before you do the Green Tara practice.